MagMahh/botprofile.db/README.md

 Casual (Casual, Random, Non-ranked, etc..)
 [EASY]

 Note: If you can't add a bot in a specific rank, then it's because the difficulty is not the same as the rank.
-Location: SteamLibrary -> Counter-Strike: Global Offensive -> Properties -> csgo -> botprofile.db
+Location: SteamLibrary -> Counter-Strike: Global Offensive -> Properties -> Installed Files -> Browse -> csgo -> botprofile.db

 **HAVE FUN! :DDD**